choishingwan/PRSice/docs/step_by_step.md

 threshold will be treated as missing

 ## Phenotype files
+Sometimes, the phenotype information are not stored within the genotype files.
+In this scenario, a phenotype file can be provided to PRSice using the `--pheno-file` parameter.
+The first two column of the phenotype file should be the FID and the IID, or if `--ignore-fid` is set, the first column should be the IID.
+The rest of the columns can be the phenotype(s).

+If the user want to specify a trait within the phenotype file, the file must contain a column header and the column name for the trait can be provided using `--pheno-col` parameter.
+Multiple column name can be provided via a comma separated
+list: e.g. `--pheno-col A,B,C,D`.
+Trait(s) not found within the phenotype file will be automatically skipped.

+!!! important

+    The column name should not contain *space* nor *comma*

+!!! note

+    When multiple traits are provided, the column name will be appended to the output prefix.

 # LD reference
 When your target sample is small (e.g. < 500 samples), you might want to use an external reference panel